Dental Cavitations: Symptoms, Treatment, Surgery Cost, Definition, Diagnosis

 Some of the common causes include:

-- Improper Tooth Extraction: Often when a tooth is extracted, some of the periodontal ligament is left behind, and the surrounding bone does not heal properly.
+- Poor Healing After Improper Tooth Extraction: Often when a tooth is extracted, some of the periodontal ligament is left behind (not entirely removed), and the surrounding bone does not heal properly.
 This is particularly common in wisdom tooth extractions.

-- Infections: Bacteria can infiltrate the jawbone, leading to necrosis of the bone tissue.
+- Infections: An area in the jawbone may become infected, like a tooth abscess, leading to the death of bone cells and formation of a cavitation.
+Bacteria can infiltrate the jawbone, leading to necrosis of the bone tissue.
 These bacteria may originate from periodontal disease, root canal infections, or other oral sources.

 - Restricted Blood Flow: Anything that restricts blood flow to the jaw can contribute to the development of cavitations.
 This includes trauma, clenching, and grinding of the teeth, which can damage blood vessels.